 Purchasing a New Computer

 If you are interested in using our purchase assistance service, please contact us.
-We charge a flat, transparent $80 +GST fee and have no profit motive in the machine we find for you—it’s a win-win.
+We charge a flat, transparent $80 +GST fee and therefore have no profit motive, brand bias, or pressure to clear out old stock in the machine we find for you—it’s a win-win.